-Creating an experience, connecting with your audience, and wrapping your arms around the power of visual marketing and design can feel overwhelming.
+Create an experience, connect with your audience, and wrap your arms around the power of visual marketing and design.

-In our ongoing series to help share as much information as we can, help everyone interested better understand how to grow a brand, and ultimately demystify branding, social, and SEO - for us non-experts.
+In our ongoing series to help share as much information as we can, help everyone who is interested to better understand how to grow a brand, and ultimately demystify branding, social, and SEO – for us non-experts.

 During the usual routine of (our ongoing education) checking the top SEO and Marketing pages we came across an incredibly valuable research paper from the folks at Hubspot.
-There is just so much to learn from this research we are going to break it down into chunks and run through what, we think. is most valuable to those that follow us.
-Reach out if we are not speaking directly to your situation of need.
+There is just so much to learn from this research.
+We are going to break it down into chunks and run through what, we think. is most valuable to those that follow us.
+Reach out with any questions and check additional articles on BrandPlease.

 Let’s look at one everyone can start looking at today: Visual Marketing and Design or Visual Content Design